Professor Co-Authors Book on the Science of Learning

 “Growing up, I worked in our family’s child care center, and I learned early on that organizing toddlers for a picture can be a lot like herding cats,” says Beth Rogowsky, Ed.D.
 “After high school, I went on to college at BU (’96/’01M).
 Becoming a teacher was a natural fit, given all my hands-on training with the little ones.”

-Before returning to BU, where she is an associate professor of teaching and learning, Rogowsky taught for more than a decade in rural and urban middle school classrooms and completed a three-year postdoc fellowship in neuroscience at Rutgers University.
+Before returning to BU, where she is a professor of teaching and learning, Rogowsky taught for more than a decade in rural and urban middle school classrooms and completed a three-year postdoc fellowship in neuroscience at Rutgers University.

 The combination of hands-on teaching experience and scientific research made her the perfect co-author for the book, Uncommon Sense Teaching: Practical Insights in Brain Science to Help Students Learn, which is making waves in the teaching world.
 It’s sold more than 7,500 copies in the first six months of its release, ranks ninth on Amazon’s list of inclusive education books, and is being translated into eight languages.